 Single-region investment where money flows from Midwestern investors to Midwestern start-ups, however, may not suffice in the long term as more private equity is available on the coasts than in the Midwest, a point not lost on entrepreneurs seeking to take funding to the next level.

-Beth Donley, CEO of Stemina Biomarker Discovery, said, “We are a little more than a third of the way to raising a $3 million round…We hope that at the Springboard events…we will attract the remaining investment need to complete our fundraising [and] make contacts on the coasts for future fund raising and eventual exit through acquisition.
+Beth Donley, CEO of Stemina Biomarker Discovery, said, “We are a little more than a third of the way to raising a $3 million round…We hope that at the Springboard events…we will attract the remaining investment need to complete our fundraising [and] make contacts on the coasts for future fund raising and eventual exit through acquisition.”

-Echoing the need for cross-regional investment approaches, Suzette Dutch, Managing Partner of Triathlon Medical Ventures, said, We find the best coastal investments often have competing term sheets as there is significantly more venture money chasing the quality opportunities.
+Echoing the need for cross-regional investment approaches, Suzette Dutch, Managing Partner of Triathlon Medical Ventures, said, “We find the best coastal investments often have competing term sheets as there is significantly more venture money chasing the quality opportunities.
 For this reason we invest in later stage opportunities there and find that coastal investors prefer investing close to home for early stage opportunities.
-Being based in the Midwest, we are in place to work hands on very early to shape the investments that have true venture scale return possibilities.
+Being based in the Midwest, we are in place to work hands on very early to shape the investments that have true venture scale return possibilities.”

 Since 2001, Springboard Enterprises has presented 18 forums highlighting 383 companies chosen from over 4,000 applicants.
 Of these 383 companies, 82% have received funding and seven have had IPO’s.